Karratha

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The Karratha SA2's income level is among the top percentile nationally according to the latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Karratha SA2 is $91,208 and the average income stands at $106,017, which compares to figures for Rest of WA's of $59,973 and $74,392 respectively.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $99,982 (median) and $116,216 (average) as of September 2025.
-According to the 2021 Census figures, household, family and personal incomes all rank highly in Karratha, between the 98th percentile nationally.
-Distribution data shows that 35.3% of residents (6,788 people) fall into the $4000+ bracket, contrasting with regional levels where the $1,500 - 2,999 bracket leads at 31.1%.
-Economic strength is evident through 54.9% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+The Karratha SA2's income level is among the top percentile nationally according to the latest ATO data aggregated by AreaSearch for FY-23.
+The Karratha SA2's median income among taxpayers is $91,208 and the average income stands at $106,017, which compares to figures for Regional WA's of $59,973 and $74,392 respectively.
+Based on Wage Price Index growth of 9.62% since FY-23, current estimates would be approximately $99,982 (median) and $116,216 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes all rank highly in Karratha, between the 98th and 98th percentiles nationally.
+Distribution data shows the $4000+ bracket dominates with 35.3% of residents (6,788 people), contrasting with regional levels where the $1,500 - 2,999 bracket leads at 31.1%.
+Economic strength emerges through 54.9% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 After housing costs, residents retain 89.5% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income